smappee/pysmappee/README.md

 Official Smappee Python Library
 ===============================

 Python Library for the Smappee dev API (v3) and MQTT interface.
+Used as a wrapper dependency in the Home Assistant integration.

 Version
 -------

-0.1.0
+0.1.1

 Installation
 ------------